Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Inverell Surrounds - West has 351 active public transport stops.
-These are a mix of train and bus services, operated by 26 individual routes.
-The total weekly passenger trips provided is 260.
+These are a mix of train and bus services.
+There are 26 individual routes operating in the area.

 Frequently Asked Questions - Transport